This country-specific Q&A provides an overview to tax laws and regulations that may occur in Switzerland.

 a.
 CFC regime

-Switzerland does not operate a CFC regime.
-However, according to the case-law of the Federal Supreme Court, profits of companies formally domiciled abroad with little or no local substance that are effectively managed in Switzerland may be subject to Swiss income tax.
+Switzerland does not have a CFC regime.
+However, according to the case law of the Swiss Federal Supreme Court, companies with statutory seats located abroad, but who have little or no local substance and are effectively managed in Switzerland may be subject to Swiss income tax.

 b.
 Thin Cap regime

-Swiss federal and cantonal income tax rules provide for thin capitalisation safe harbour rules (or, more precisely, a maximum debt rule per asset class) as follows:
+Swiss federal and cantonal income tax rules contain thin capitalisation safe harbour rules (or, more precisely, a maximum debt rule per asset class) as follows: